alme96/Simulnance/README.md

 The second one (the advanced model) will consider a dependency between the decision making of traders and price volatility.

 ### The simple model
+First some packages must be installed.
+The mesa package and the matplotlib package aren't installed by default.

+from mesa import Agent, Model

+import random

+import matplotlib.pyplot as plt

+import numpy as np

+import math

+from scipy import stats